 14. The tallest horse

-Towering high above his stable mates is Big Jake, a Belgian draft gelding measuring in at over 20.2hh (210.19cm).
+Big Jake, a Belgian draft gelding measuring in at over 20.2hh (210.19cm), towered high above his stable mates until his death in June 2021.
 The lofty resident of Wisconsin, USA, earned his Guinness World Record in 2010.

 15. Most jump racing winners